ioet/bpm-projects-api/README.md

 ### Tests

-To execute all tests just run:
+To execute all tests just run

 ```bash
 pytest -v